AntonioModer/adonaac.github.io/source/documentation/index.markdown

 ---

-**Mogamett** is composed of two parts: the <code class="text">framework</code> and the <code class="text">engine</code>.
+**FuccboiGDX** is composed of two parts: the <code class="text">framework</code> and the <code class="text">engine</code>.

-The <code class="text">framework</code> part contains some [user created LÖVE libraries](http://www.love2d.org/wiki/Category:Libraries) that I found useful for game development.
+The <code class="text">framework</code> contains some [user created LÖVE libraries](http://www.love2d.org/wiki/Category:Libraries) that I found useful for game development.
 A few of them have been improved upon, while others work pretty much the same.
 All libraries chosen are self-contained, composable and well designed enough that they can be used independently of each other with no problems.
 This is in a similar fashion to how LÖVE's own modules work.

-The <code class="text">engine</code> part uses libraries from the framework to build a higher level programming experience **at the cost of customizability and control**.
+The <code class="text">engine</code> uses libraries from the framework to build a higher level programming experience **at the cost of customizability and control**.
 The features provided by the engine have the goal of making your life easier, taking care of some boring/tedious work that usually goes into making a game, things like: box2d physics wrapping, collision handling, map saving/loading, level transitioning and so on...
-This is ideal for game jams or fast prototypes.

-Some helpful snippets/templates can be found [here](/snippets).
-Use the main.lua one to get started with the engine.

 <h3 id="module_reference" data-magellan-destination="module_reference">Module Reference</h3>

 **Main**

-*   [mg](mg) - holds all framework and engine functionality
+*   []() - holds all framework and engine functionality
 *   Core (Engine) - not done yet
 *   Render (Engine) - not done yet
 *   [World (Engine)](world) - orchestrates all engine functionality, an instance <code class="text">mg.world</code> is automatically created on init